LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="list_push_front"> \_push\_front() </span>](#list_function_index)

 Shifts all elements one position to the right and adds an element at the front of the list (index `0`).
+This function has a high runtime cost and should be avoided when possible.

 #### Declaration